“Technology will save us!”

 Sergey Young: Share with the audience today.
-Lesson number three is that specifically in US and in western culture, the culture and cult of money is specifically in the last two decades became pretty much driving force.
+Lesson number three is that specifically in US and in western culture, the culture and cult of money is specifically in the last two decades became pretty much a driving force.
 And you know, I am part of it, right?
 We are all part of it to certain extent.
 But I think this kind of Everest climbing type of mortality risk and what is happening around us and with us today give us another lesson.
 Is that we start to learn and come to the basics, what actually – what matters the most to us?
 And I’m talking about loved ones.
 I’m talking about health and you remember the old saying, health is wealth.
 And it’s striking.
-I have few fiends who just hated their jobs.
+I have few friends who just hated their jobs.
 You know, hated their office environment.
 And they were not particularly positive people when they go to like Monday morning and running to the office.
 And I just had a chat with a few of them last week.
 And they were like “You know what?”
-I actually realized the thing I kind of hated the most is actually was the – my job and my time in the office was matter of my social realization.
-Was the driving force behind my professional development, and personal development as well.
-And it was amazing how many happiness and self-fulfillment, you know our jobs.
+I actually realized the thing that I kind of hated the most is actually was the – my job and my time in the office was matter of my social realization.
+Was the driving force behind my professional development, and personal development, as well.
+And it was amazing how many happiness and self-fulfillment, you know, our jobs.
 And all our other activities brought to us.

-And then you know final lessons for me is you know if Greta Thunberg was not enough you know, for the wakeup call for all of us.
+And then you know final lessons for me is, you know, if Greta Thunberg was not enough, you know, for the wakeup call for all of us.
 What is happening?
 I think Mother Nature is just sending us a signal, yeah?
 We were so irresponsible in terms of how we treat environment, how we treat Mother Nature, how we treat the planet.
 And you know, the fortunate outcome of, extremely unfortunate is sad times, when we lose so many people.
 Is you know, the environment is becoming clearer.
 I live nearby to the park.
 And you know I have an opportunity to walk with my dog for a few minutes a day.
 And it’s just amazing the amount of biodiversity.
 The types of birds that I’ve seen this spring is just amazing, right?
-And again it’s a very sad time for many of us, and there’s so many lives lost, there’s so much uncertainty and fear in the air.
+And again, it’s a very sad time for many of us, and there’s so many lives lost, there’s so much uncertainty and fear in the air.
 But I think it’s time to get this wakeup call from Mother Nature.

-So coming back and finalizing my story about my Corona virus lessons is that we just need to embrace and see the fact that when we face the risk of death, similar to what we would face if we would climb the highest mountain on earth.
+So, coming back and finalizing my story about my Coronavirus lessons is that we just need to embrace and see the fact that when we face the risk of death, similar to what we would face if we would climb the highest mountain on earth.
 It’s a time for wake up calls, and it’s a time for lessons for all of us.

-Chris Martenson: Sergey thank you for all of that.
+Chris Martenson: Sergey, thank you for all of that.
 And I’ll do my best to remember what you said nine seconds ago.
 And you know it was – I think it was 2009.
 I might be off a year or so.
 I was speaking in O Town, in Orlison, Norway and I have this talk I give.
 This is the subject of what I really want to get to with you in part.
-Is I have this talk.
+If I have this talk.
 I talk about exponentials but from a dangerous standpoint, right?
 So I talk about exponential resource depletion.
 The fact that ecosystems are complex creatures, meaning we can’t predict how they’re going to behave.
 They have emergent behavior so we’re messing with billions of years of evolution, and 100 million year old ecosystems.
 And so I have sort of a cautionary tale, and so I give my whole song and dance and I learned that people in Norway don’t do jokes quite the same as we do in America.
-So it was very stony faced audience, you know?
+So it was a very stony faced audience, you know?
 I wasn’t sure I was being received.